aathifinfo-116/simple-java-based-assessment/README.md

 * Unit tests are written using JUnit 5 and mockito to ensure the API’s correctness.
 * The tests cover all edge cases (valid name, invalid name, empty name, etc.), ensuring the application behaves as expected under different conditions.

+### Meaningful Naming Conventions
+* All Classes, methods, and variables use meaningful names that describe their purpose.
+For example, variables like name and method names like getGreetingForFirstHalfOfAlphabet() are intuitive and self-explanatory.
+* We avoid abbreviating names unnecessarily and use camelCase for variables and PascalCase for classes, which makes the code more readable and understandable to new developers.

+### Custom Response Objects
+* A custom response object (CommonResponse) is used to return a standardized response.
+This object includes the HTTP status code and the data being returned.
+This approach ensures consistent responses across the API.

+### Simplicity
+* The code is kept simple and readable.
+Avoiding unnecessary complexity ensures that future developers can easily understand and work with the codebase.
+Each function, class, and variable is designed to perform one specific task, making it easy to follow and maintain.

+## Improvements for Better Structured Application

+### Use Lombok:
+* Lombok reduces boilerplate code (e.g., getters, setters, toString(), etc.) by using annotations like @Data, @Getter, @Setter, and @Slf4j.
+This makes the code more concise and readable.

+### Use Slf4j Logging
+* Implementing logging using Slf4j helps track and debug issues in the application.
+Using @Slf4j provides a simple way to log messages at different levels (info, debug, error).

+### Custom Exception Handling
+* By using @ControllerAdvice and creating custom exceptions, we can handle errors consistently across the application, making it easier to debug and maintain.

+### Use Design Patterns
+* Applying design patterns such as Singleton and Builder ensures the application’s architecture is clean, scalable, and maintainable.

+### Use SonarLint
+* Integrating SonarLint into the development environment helps detect bugs and code quality issues early on, ensuring higher-quality code.